slint-ui/slint/api/rs/slint/mcu.md

 ### The Event Loop

-Once you have initialized your Platform, you can start the event loop.
-You've got two choices:
+With a `Platform` in place, you can write the main event loop to drive all the different tasks.

+You can choose between two options:

- 1. Implement [`slint::platform::Platform::run_event_loop`].
-In this case, you can start the event loop in a similar way than on desktop platform using the [`run()`](slint::ComponentHandle::run) function of your component, or use [`slint::run_event_loop()`].
+ * You can implement [`slint::platform::Platform::run_event_loop`]: Use this if you want to start the event loop in a way similar to desktop platforms, using the [`run()`](slint::ComponentHandle::run) function of your component, or use [`slint::run_event_loop()`].
+Both of these functions will call your implementation of [`slint::platform::Platform::run_event_loop`].
- 2. Use a `loop { ... }` directly in your main function.
+ * Implement a `loop { ... }` directly in your main function.
+This is called a super loop architecture and common for programs running in bare metal environments on MCUs.
+It allows you to initialize you device peripherals and access them without the need to move them into your `Platform` implementation.

- The second option might be more convenient on MCUs because you can initialize all the devices in your main function and you can access them in there without moving them in your Platform implementation.
- In our examples, we use the first option so we can use a different Platform with the same code to run on different devices.

-A typical event-loop looks like this:
+A typical super loop with Slint looks like this:

 ```rust,no_run
 use slint::platform::{software_renderer::MinimalSoftwareWindow};